 This gathering also asks: how do we cultivate agility and adaptability as sustainable strategies?
 What tools and capacities are needed to engage with public authorities and private stakeholders?
 How can international networks reinforce local voices in policy discussions and ensure access to cultural infrastructure in contested urban environments?

 By addressing these questions, Recovery, Resilience, and Resistance aims to generate practical insights, build solidarity, and offer a renewed sense of shared purpose.
-The event serves as a strong expression of international support for BASIS and similar initiatives, highlighting the importance of securing cultural spaces and recognising their role as engines of creativity, inclusion, and democratic renewal.
+The event serves as a strong expression of international support for BASIS and similar initiatives, spaces that actively reframe historic spaces, highlighting the importance of securing cultural spaces and recognising their role as engines of creativity, inclusion, and democratic renewal.

 MORNING